 From the easternmost tip of Barrenjoey Head, there’s a precipitous drop to the ocean and many weathered sandstone formations on the rocky headland.

 We return the same way to the lighthouse, and then descend down the Access Trail.
-A short scramble up from the trail through the bush is needed to reach TS7220 BARRENJOEY, a trig station that’s missing its vane (it was damaged in the 2013 bushfires).
+A short scramble up from the trail through the bush is needed to reach Barrenjoey Trig Station (TS7220), which is missing its vane (it was damaged in the 2013 bushfires).
 At 104m above sea level, the trig is 13m higher than the base of the lighthouse – and was the site of one of the original ‘Stewart Towers’ lighthouse.
 (It’s just one of hundred of old trig stations hidden around Sydney…)

-Although the service trail is, as the name suggests, a service road for maintenance and NPWS vehicles, it’s a pleasant walk with views ahead of us over Pittwater…
+The service trail is, as the name suggests, a service road for maintenance and NPWS vehicles.
+But it’s still a pleasant walk with views ahead of us over Pittwater…

 …and behind us back up to to the lighthouse.

-I make one last off-track scramble to look at a potential Aboriginal engraving site; not finding any engravings, but enjoying more views over both Barrenjoey Peninsula to the south, and Lion Island to the north.
+I make one last off-track scramble to look at a potential Aboriginal engraving site.
+I don’t find any engravings, but enjoy some more views over both Barrenjoey Peninsula to the south, and Lion Island to the north.